marmelab/FakeRest/README.md

 - `FetchMockAdapter`: Based on [`fetch-mock`](https://www.wheresrhys.co.uk/fetch-mock/)
 - `SinonAdapter`: Based on [Sinon](https://sinonjs.org/releases/v18/fake-xhr-and-server/)

-You can use the adapter class directly, e.g. if you want to store the adapter instance in a variable:
+You can use the adapter class directly, e.g. if you want to make the adapter instance available in the global scope for debugging purposes:

 ```js
 import { MsWAdapter } from 'fakerest';